 Melanie Katzman has led pioneering efforts at the intersection of individual, enterprise and system change for over three decades.
 A clinical psychologist with a private practice in New York City, Melanie’s skill at generating the mindset shift that leads to individual and group behavioral change underpins all of her work.
 She is the founder of Katzman Consulting, and has served as a trusted advisor to the leaders of public and private companies, family businesses, entrepreneurial and educational organizations, governmental agencies and non-profit institutions worldwide.
 Combining psychological expertise, global experience and business acumen, she provides strategy, coaching and facilitation that enhance personal and organizational performance during periods of transition, growth or crisis.

 Melanie began her career as a research scientist documenting the effect of modernization and globalization on emotional well-being in 17 emerging markets.
-She has co-authored five books, dozens of peer reviewed articles, and helped bring the findings of non-English speaking colleagues into mainstream literature to stimulate social policy.
+She is a Wall Street Journal bestselling author, has co-authored five books, dozens of peer reviewed articles, and helped bring the findings of non-English speaking colleagues into mainstream literature to stimulate social policy.
 Her newest book,

 Connect First: 52 Simple Ways to Ignite Success, Meaning, and Joy at Work presents 52 actions you can take immediately to create a deeply rewarding work life by connecting to yourself, your organization, and the world at large.